Overview

 Frequently Asked Questions

-This is a £5.4m redevelopment project.
-The funding for this significant investment will come from the housing aspects of the project as well as core council funds.
+This was a £5.9m redevelopment project.
+The funding for this significant investment came from the housing aspects of the project as well as core council funds.
 A mixture of social housing, affordable housing and market priced properties will be built across sites at Princes St, Catherine St and Collins Street.

-The community has been consulted with on this project a number of times since 2016.
-We have held four public consultations, and have worked closely with tenant organisations since 2016.
-We formed a reference group with tenants to keep them updated on the project, including updates on designs, costs and facilities, and responded to their feedback through this group.
+The community was consulted with on this project a number of times.
+We have held four public consultations, and worked closely with tenant organisations over several years.
+We formed a reference group with tenants and kept them updated on the project, including updates on designs, costs and facilities, and responded to their feedback through this group.

 Who will manage the centre going forward?